fwcd/iot-contact-tracer/README.md

 > Note that the different contact-tracing transports are not yet compatible.

-## Continous Deployment
+## Continuous Deployment
-This project is continously deployed using GitHub Actions, GitHub Packages and a Kubernetes cluster hosted by Digitalocean.
+This project is continuously deployed using GitHub Actions, GitHub Packages and a Kubernetes cluster hosted by Digitalocean.
 ![k8s-cd-setup](k8s-cd-setup.png)